mozilla/glean/docs/user/adding-new-metrics.md

 #### Reuse names from other applications

 There's a lot of value using the same name for analogous metrics collected across different products.
 For example, BigQuery makes it simple to join columns with the same name across multiple tables.
-Therefore, we encourage you to investigate if a similar metric is already being collected by another product and use the same naming whenever feasible.
+Therefore, we encourage you to investigate if a similar metric is already being collected by another product.
+If it is, there may be an opportunity for code reuse across these products, and if all the projects are using Glean, it's easy for libraries to send their own metrics.
+If sharing the code doesn't make sense, at a minimum we recommend using the same metric name for similar actions and concepts whenever possible.

 #### Make names unique within an application